samim23/polymath/README.md

 ## Installation

-You will need at least Python 3.7 and 'FFmpeg' installed.
+You will need at least Python 3.7 and `FFmpeg` and `Tensorflow` installed.
 From your terminal run:
 ```bash
 git clone https://github.com/samim23/polymath
 cd polymath